daerup/Schnacc/README.md

 #### Considered Options

-* recreate the integration tests in .NET Core
+* recreate the integration tests in SpecFlow
 * remove the integration tests
-* automatically convert xBehave tests to SpecFlow tests
+* dont upgrade to .NET Core

 #### Decision Outcome